jeffcollier/FirebaseSwiftExample/README.md

 Firebase provides string constants for common events.
 You can also define your own strings, but take care to avoid clashing with reserved system values such as "first_open_time"

 ### Firebase Database
-Firebase provide a local databaes in the same way as CoreData but, at the time of this development, the Firebase database is distinguished by its syncrhonization with the cloud, gracefully handling offline modes and queueing up changes for the next connected session.
-Unlike with CoreData, you query changes with the Firebase data through observer handlers which are often defined in viewDidAppear methods.
-With this sample app, you should be able to watch data created in realtime in the cloud under "bucketlists" "using the Firebase Database console.
+Firebase provide a local database in the same way as CoreData.
+The Firebase database is distinguished from CoreData at the time of this development by its syncrhonization with the cloud and by gracefully handling offline mode, queueing up changes for the next connected session.
+In order to query data with Firebase, you attach observer handlers which are commonly defined in viewDidAppear methods.
+With this sample app, you can monitor data being created in the cloud using the Firebase Database console.
+Look under the "bucketlists" node.